rufuspollock-okfn/bibserver/doc/upload.rst

 upload from a source URL or file from PC into the instance via the /upload page.

 A typical bibserver will support upload from the parsers it has available to it
-- read more about the parsers and running them independently, or writing new ones, on the parsers documentation page.
+- read more about the parsers and running them independently, or writing new ones, on the parsers documentation page - :ref:`parsers`

 The upload page